singularityhub/sregistry/docs/pages/plugins/saml/README.md

 toc: false
 ---

+# SAML Authentication

-The `saml-auth` plugin allows users to authentication with your [SAML provider](https://en.wikipedia.org/wiki/Security_Assertion_Markup_Language) of choice.
+The `saml_auth` plugin allows users to authentication with your [SAML provider](https://en.wikipedia.org/wiki/Security_Assertion_Markup_Language) of choice.

 To enable SAML authentication you must:

-  * Add `saml-auth` to the `PLUGINS_ENABLED` list in `shub/settings/config.py`
+  * Add `saml_auth` to the `PLUGINS_ENABLED` list in `shub/settings/config.py`
-  * Add some configuratoin detials to `shub/settings/config.py`
+  * Add some configuration detials to `shub/settings/config.py`
-  * Configure the details of your SAML provider in in `shub/settings/secrets.py`.
-See `shub/settings/dummy_secrets.py` for an example configuration.
+  * Configure the details of your SAML provider in in `shub/settings/secrets.py` per instructions provided [here](http://python-social-auth.readthedocs.io/en/latest/backends/saml.html).

 If you haven't yet created a secrets.py, a good start is to do the following: